 While we don’t do this at Community Fibre, some internet service providers may slow down (also known as “throttle”) certain types of online activities.
 Even if they advertise “unlimited” usage, they may slow down your connection for the rest of the month after you hit a certain amount of data downloaded so be sure to check.

 The type of broadband you have available can massively impact the speeds you get.
 If your broadband keeps dropping out or speeds keep fluctuating, you likely have traditional copper wiring.
 Most broadband providers still use a combination of fibre optic cable and the old copper phone wires to reach homes with what they sneakily call 'superfast fibre broadband'.
 Fibre optic cable runs from the data centre to the street cabinet.
-But from there broadband is delivered via the old copper phone wires into the home, which is why it is called Fibre-To-The-Cabinet (FTTC).
-When broadband is delivered directly into your home using only fibre optic cable it is called Fibre-To-The-Home (FTTH).
+But from there broadband is delivered via the old copper phone wires into the home, which is why it is called Fibre-to-the-Cabinet (FTTC).
+When broadband is delivered directly into your home using only fibre optic cable it is called Fibre-to-the-Home (FTTH).
 If you want a broadband connection which is fast and reliable, search for 100% full fibre or FTTH.

 While it can be hard to know exactly which of these factors are causing problems with your internet connection, there are a few ways to feel certain you are getting the best broadband speed possible.